So, you want to learn how to build a website?

 It’s an exciting time!

 The average cost for a domain is around $10.
 But you can get them cheaper if you shop around.

-Typically, you register a .com domain for one year at a time, but you can register them for longer.
-Some country-specific domains, like co.uk, have a minimum registration period of two years.
+Typically, you register a domain name for one year at a time, but you can register them for longer.

 Click the following link for an in-depth look at choosing, buying and managing domain names.

 This is where things start getting a little tricky.

 While it’s a lot of fun and incredibly exciting choosing a domain name for the first time, looking for a suitable hosting company could give you a massive headache.

 There are tons of companies to choose from and loads of technical jargon to get your head around: